Laboe Naval Memorial

 The Laboe Naval Memorial (a.k.a.
-Laboe Tower, German: Marine-Ehrenmal Laboe) is a memorial located in Laboe, near Kiel, in Schleswig-Holstein, Germany.
-Started in 1927 and completed in 1936, the monument originally commemorated the World War I war dead of the Kaiserliche Marine, with the Kriegsmarine dead of World War II being added after 1945.
+Laboe Tower, German: Marine-Ehrenmal Laboe) is a memorial located in Laboe, northeast of Kiel in eastern Schleswig-Holstein, Germany.
+Started in 1927 and completed in 1936 as a war memorial, the monument originally commemorated the war dead of Germany's World War I navy, the Kaiserliche Marine; with the Kriegsmarine dead of World War II being added after 1945.
 In 1954 it was rededicated as a memorial for the sailors of all nationalities who were lost at sea and at the same time a memorial for peaceful sailing in open seas.

 The monument consists of a 72 m tower topped by an observation deck.
 The deck stands a total 85 m above sea level.
 A hall of remembrance and World War II-era German submarine U-995, which houses a technical museum, both sit near the foot of the monument, and the site is a popular tourist venue.
 U-995 is the world's only remaining Type VII U-boat.

 The tower was designed by architect Gustav August Munzer, who stated that the form was not meant to represent anything specific but was to inspire positive feelings in those who look at it.
 It has been associated by guides with the stem of a Viking longship or the conning tower of a submarine.

-The memorial complex was taken over by the Royal Navy at the end of the war in 1945, which expelled the Deutscher Marinebund responsible for its preservation.
+The memorial complex was taken over by Britain’s Royal Navy at the end of the war in 1945, which expelled the Deutscher Marinebund (German Navy Federation), the organisation responsible for its preservation.
 In 1954, the Allies returned it to the new Deutscher Marinebund, with the obligation to extend the memorial to the victims of the German navy in the two world wars, as well as to its enemies.
 In 1996, it was decided to extend the commemoration to all sailors in general, and to evoke the freedom of the seas.

-The tower is 72 m high, 31.5 m long and 13.8 m wide and is located 85 m above sea level.
+The tower is 72 m high, 31.5 m long and 13.8 m wide; its location is 13 m above sea level, overlooking Kiel Fjord and the Baltic Sea.

 The German Navy has a memorial inscribed on the left-hand side for its sailors who “have lost their lives since 1955 in the performance of their duty”, and a similar memorial for civilian victims of disasters at sea, inscribed on the right.